PhD, University of California, Berkeley, 1999

 Maria Merritt is a core faculty member of the Johns Hopkins Berman Institute of Bioethics.
 A major objective of Dr. Merritt’s current research, in collaboration with colleagues, is to develop a novel methodology for considering social justice impacts side-by-side with cost-effectiveness as part of economic evaluation in health policy.
 Dr. Merritt’s other areas of scholarly interest include the ethics of public health research in low- and middle-income countries – particularly questions about researchers’ responsibilities to benefit research participants and populations – and moral psychology, the study of feeling, thought, and action in morally significant contexts.

-Dr. Merritt serves as Associate Chair for Student Matters in the JHSPH Department of International Health, and as a member of the JHSPH IRB.
-She also serves as Program Officer for the JHU Exploration of Practical Ethics.
+Dr. Merritt serves as Associate Chair for Student Matters in the JHSPH Department of International Health, and as Program Officer for the JHU Exploration of Practical Ethics.

 Honors and Awards